appany/AppAny.HotChocolate.FluentValidation/docs/examples/error-mappers.md

 - Error mappers are functions converting validation failure to graphql error
 - All extension methods has overrides to pass more error mappers
-- All error mappers execute sequentially and can be composed with other
+- All error mappers can be composed with other

 ## .UseDefaultErrorMapper()